ControlEverythingCom/NCD2Relay/README.md

 >ints are representations of the three jumpers on the 2 channel relay controller which are labeled on the board A0,
 >A1, and A2.
 If the jumper is installed then that int in this call should be set to 1.
 If it is not installed then
 >the int should be set to 0.
+>

->So if I have A0, A1, and A2 installed I would call ```relayController.setAddress(1, 1, 1).```
+>So if I have A0, A1, and A2 installed I would call ```relayController.setInit(1, 1, 1).```
+>

->The direction and pullup arguments are optional and default to Input on GP2 through GP7 with pull-up resistors
+>The direction and pullup arguments are optional and default to Input on GP2 through GP7 (input 1 through 6) with
->enabled. direction can be called without pullup and will enable any inputs pull-up resistor. pullup cannot be called
+>pull-up resistors enabled. direction can be called without pullup and will enable all input pull-up resistors.
->without first calling direciton.
->direction and pullup are set bitwise with
+>pullup cannot be called without first calling direciton. direction and pullup are set bitwise with bit 2 representing
+>input/output 1 and bit 7 representing input/output 6.
+>
+>If I wanted to switch input 6 to an output with the pull-up resistor on I would call ```setInit(0,0,0,0x7C)```
+>
+>The same call but turning off the internal pull-up resistor is ```setInit(0,0,0,0x7C,0x7C)```

 ```cpp